hevnsnt/norecognition/README.md

 ## The Mission

 I am a hacker.
 I see computers and technology differently.
-For years I have explored how machines perceive us, diving into computer vision.
-This fast growing field decides who is seen, who is tracked, and who is recognized, with serious and often unsettling consequences for privacy.
+For years, I have been interested in the topic of how machines interpret the world and how they interpret us.
+My work in computer vision explores how algorithms decide who is seen, who is tracked, and who is recognized, with serious and often unsettling consequences for personal privacy.

 I believe physical fabrics can be engineered to confuse facial recognition systems.
 I built a reproducible, science driven process to design those fabrics, and I test them rigorously across multiple models and real world conditions so the results are practical and repeatable.
 My goal is simple: to build a wardrobe that protects my privacy — and yours.